Drug-free, Surgery-free, Stress-free Pain Relief

 Reintroduction to Activity

-Laser Therapy can relieve pain, reduce swelling and increase range of motion.
+Laser Therapy can relieve pain, reduce swelling and increase range of motion in joints.
 Often your pet will exhibit renewed energy and freedom of movement.
-A gradual introduction of activity may be suggested to ensure the patient does not aggravate the condition.
+A gradual introduction of activity may be suggested to ensure they do not aggravate their condition.

 Laser Therapeutic Effects

-During each painless treatment, laser energy increases circulation, drawing water, oxygen, and nutrients to the damaged area.
+During each painless treatment, laser energy increases the local blood circulation, drawing water, oxygen, and nutrients to the damaged area.
 This creates an optimal healing environment that reduces inflammation, swelling, muscle spasms, stiffness, and pain.
-As the injured area returns to normal, function is restored and pain is relieved.
+As the injured area returns to normal, pain is relieved and function is restored.

 Cellular Effects of Laser Therapy